Gadji-M/PoolSeq_OMIcsTouch/README.md

 Shell, python and R scripts below described the pipeline used for the analyses and visualization of the Poolseq GWAS data.

 ## [Features](#section-1)
-OMIcsTouch is a computational pipeline base on shell, python and R script to analyse Illumina Whole Genome data of any organism and mainly Anopheles spp.
-It performs Poolseq and Metagenomic analyses including pairwise genetic differentiation among population, GWAS  Meta-taxomomy, differential abundance analysis, diversity analyses, selective sweeps analyses, variant calling and annotation.
+OMIcsTouch is a computational pipeline base on shell, python and R script to analyse Illumina Whole Genome data of any organism including Anopheles spp (funestus and gambiae).
+It performs Poolseq and Metagenomic analyses including pairwise genetic differentiation among population, GWAS,  Meta-taxomomy, differential abundance analysis, diversity analyses, selective sweeps analyses, variant calling and annotation.
 The workflow can perform these analyses on illumina paired-end PoolSeq data.
 This pipeline combines several Bioinformatics tools available in various repository.
-Because, it has automated scripts, it allows non Bioinformaticians to easely analyse thier Omics data without needing to do a lot of trainings on Bioinformatics and it safes a lot of time as well.
+Because, it has automated scripts, it allows non Bioinformaticians to easely analyse thier Omics data without needing a lot of Bioinformatics trainings and it's time saving as well.

 ## Table of Contents